DHTMLX/docs-suite/docs/calendar/index.md

 # Calendar overview

-dhtmlxCalendar is a component that allows users to view and select dates.
+DHTMLX Calendar is a component that allows users to view and select dates.
 You can create calendar in one of 4 modes: days, months, years, or as a timepicker.
 This component is a great date picker solution for your website or application.
-Check [online samples for dhtmlxCalendar](https://snippet.dhtmlx.com/all?text=%23calendar).
+Check [online samples for DHTMLX Calendar](https://snippet.dhtmlx.com/all?text=%23calendar).

 ![DHTMLX Calendar](../assets/calendar/calendar_front.png)